By Hamid Ismailov

 Asya can handle her abusive stepfather, layoffs at work, and the debauchery of a corporate retreat with her wacky coworkers.
 She can probably even cope with the homicidal ghost in Room 4.
 But can she survive a slowly budding romance with a sophisticated stranger from Moscow?
 Critic Maia Stavitskaya calls Kalaus’s writing “A bewitching word game careening freely through a four- or five-dimensional universe of words and expressions that are paradoxically both thoroughly carnal and extremely meaningful.”
 The Last Hope Foundation was partly inspired by the author’s experience working for the Soros Foundation Kazakhstan.
 It was longlisted for the prestigious Russian Prize in 2010.
 Read more

 By Olga Gromyko and Andrei Ulanov

-Mostly translated, seeking publisher or sponsor for self-publishing for subsequent books in the series.
+Seeking publisher or sponsor for self-publishing for subsequent books in the series.